Jac-Zac/My-home-config/README.md

 ## Motivation 💭

 _I mainly created this to always have my config with me, but I would really be happy if anybody wanted to try it.
-Furthermore I think that if I can help someone with this it is worth shearing it._
+Furthermore I think that if I can help someone with this it is worth sharing it._

 ### Install only brew 🍺